Top 7 Use Cases of Computer Vision in Manufacturing

-A computer vision inspection system was placed on the assembly line to detect very small connector pins.
-Manual inspectors find it very difficult to locate these small pins.
+A computer vision inspection system was placed on the assembly line to detect small connector pins.
+Manual inspectors find it very difficult to locate these pins.
 If the defective connector pin goes through the production cycle, it notifies the vehicle owner and manufacturer of the disaster.

-5) Product and Components Assembly
+5) Products and Components Assembly

 Machine Vision solution allows manufacturing factories to ensure that component and product assembly adheres strictly to standards.
 For instance, pharma drug manufacturers can inspect bottles at 360 degrees to ensure proper packaging.
 They can also look at other important features of package bottles such as label, cap seal, position, etc.

-6) Defect Reduction
+6) Defects Reduction